Bertonlome/TARS/tbd.md

 [ ] Add attention getter web agent
-[ ] Get access to the flight panel of the flight sim
+[ ] Add Tutorial for flight scenario with imm act item, and TARS interaction [ ] Get access to the flight panel of the flight sim
 [ ] allow the motion
 [ ] Set up eye-tracking cameras